 Spider mites are a common problem with mint and other herbs.
 They start off small and hard to detect, but by the time you notice the problem they’ve created a whole ecosystem and your plant might not make it.

 Spider mites are tiny little bugs that eat away at your plants.
 You’ll know you have them when the plant leaves start to look like they have cobwebs all over.
-The leaves might start showing signs of curling or turning brown, eventually the plant can die if these aren’t remedied.
+The leaves might start showing signs of curling or turning brown, and the plant can die if these aren’t taken care of.

 While neem oil can help with a lot of pests, companion planting some mint nearby can also be effective.